I Got Goop'd: Inside Canada's First In Goop Health Summit

 Since I've been home, I have kept up with a 10-minute version of this routine, massaging my face with Goop melting cleanser before bed.
 Most of the time, women end up as the last item on their own to-do list — carving out time for rituals (celebrity-endorsed or otherwise) give us permission be a just little bit selfish.

-For the record, I think the cleanser is working — even after a couple terrible nights' sleep, my skin is glowy.
+For the record, I think the cleanser is working — even after a couple crappy nights' sleep, my skin is glowy.
 "Don't I look so much better than I did a week ago?"
 I asked my husband last night.
-"Uh..." he offered.
-Regardless — I feel like I look better.
+"Uh..." he responded.
+Whatever — I feel like I look better.
 I've also started taking the "Why Am I So Effing Tired?" vitamins.
 Maybe next week we’ll find out that they are the latest Goop product to come under investigation.
-Until then, I'm exhausted and every little bit helps!
+Until then, I'm exhausted and every effing little bit helps.

 Advertisement